 Old-Age Benefits.
 The old-age benefit in most countries is a wage-related, periodic payment.
 However, some countries pay a universal fixed amount that bears no relationship to any prior earnings; others supplement their universal pension with an earnings-related pension.

 Provident fund systems make a lump-sum payment, usually a refund of employer and employee contributions plus accrued interest.
-In programs that have individual accounts, options for retirement include purchasing an annuity, making withdrawals from an account regulated to guarantee income for an expected lifespan (programmed withdrawals), or a combination of the two (deferred annuity).
+In programs that have mandatory individual accounts, options for retirement include purchasing an annuity, making withdrawals from an account regulated to guarantee income for an expected lifespan (programmed withdrawals), or a combination of the two (deferred annuity).

 Benefits that are related to income are almost always based on average earnings.
 Some countries compute the average from gross earnings, including various fringe benefits; other countries compute the average from net earnings.
 Alternatively, some countries have opted to use wage classes rather than actual earnings.
 The wage classes may be based on occupations or, for administrative convenience, on earnings arranged by size using the midpoint in each step to compute the benefit.